linkarzu/linkarzu.github.io/_posts/macos/test-snippets.md

 - [YouTube (subscribe MF, subscribe)](https://www.youtube.com/@linkarzu){:target="\_blank"}
 - [Ko-Fi](https://ko-fi.com/linkarzu/goal?g=6){:target="\_blank"}

+## All links in the video description

+- The following links will be in the YouTube video description:
+  - Each one of the videos shown
+  - A link to this blogpost

 ## How do you manage your passwords?

 - I've tried many different password managers in the past, I've switched from